Effective Field Theories and Cosmological Scattering Equations: Introduction

 This paper is organised as follows.
 In section \ref{sec:EFTFlatSpace} we review the NLSM, DBI, and sGal theories in flat space and the CHY representation for their amplitudes.
-In section \ref{sec:EFTdS}, we then discuss how to lift these theories to dS space up to 4-point interactions, and compute their four-point wavefunction coefficients in terms of Witten diagrams.
-In section \ref{worldsheet}, we then propose worldsheet formulae for these correlators in terms of CSE, and a generalised double copy which maps the NLSM correlator into the DBI and sGal correlators, including curvature corrections and mass deformations.
-In section \ref{soft}, we analyse the soft limits of these four-point correlators and show that they can be written in terms of boundary conformal generators acting on certain three-point contact diagrams.
+In section \ref{sec:EFTdS}, we then discuss how to lift these theories to dS space up to four-point interactions, and compute their four-point wavefunction coefficients in terms of Witten diagrams.
+In section \ref{worldsheet}, we then propose worldsheet formulae for these wavefunction coefficients in terms of CSE, and a generalised double copy which maps the NLSM wavefunction coefficient into the DBI and sGal wavefunction coefficients, including curvature corrections and mass deformations.
+In section \ref{soft}, we analyse the soft limits of these four-point wavefunction coefficients and show that they can be written in terms of boundary conformal generators acting on certain three-point contact diagrams.
 We present our conclusions in section \ref{sec:conclusion}.
-We also have a number of Appendices in which we compute wavefunction coefficients for the six-point NLSM in dS using Witten diagrams and worldsheet methods, and provide more details on 4-point correlators.
+We also have a number of Appendices in which we compute wavefunction coefficients for the six-point NLSM in dS using Witten diagrams and worldsheet methods, and provide more details on four-point wavefunction coefficients.